How to hide document codes in PDFs using Affinity Publisher/Designer

 Document Code: File Name 2024-12-31

 This method means we don’t have to think about unique document codes.
 It’s really not a document code at all.
-It’s just saving the original file name in the PDF so we can find it if the client renamed the file.
-Our internal design document nomenclature is that we don’t use version numbers, just the date the document was finalized.
+It’s just saving the original file name in the PDF so we can find it if the client renamed it.
+You’ll notice we don’t use version numbers, just the date the document was finalized.
+(During the design process we’ll append -draft-3 as we work on it, but that’s removed when the design is finalized.)

 How to search using the document code

-Because the document code is the original file name, just copy and paste the text in the Title field from Foxit or Acrobat into your file explorer’s search, and the original file should come up in the search results.
+Because the document code is the original file name, just copy and paste the text found in the metadata field from Foxit or Acrobat into your file explorer’s search bar, and the original file should come up in the search results.

 How to enforce this process in your design agency